texfaq/texfaq.github.io/FAQ-tabcellalign.md

 # How to alter the alignment of tabular cells

-One often needs to alter the alignment of a tabular `p` ('paragraph') cell, but problems at the end of a table row are common.
+One often needs to alter the alignment of a tabular `p` (''paragraph'') cell, but problems at the end of a table row are common.
 With a `p` cell that looks like:
 ```latex